Gabriola Health Care Foundation

 51. A resolution proposed at a meeting of directors or committee of directors need not be seconded, and the chair of a meeting may move or propose a resolution.

-52. Directors who are unable to attend a meeting may deliver their vote with respect to any particular resolution to be considered at a meeting in writing to the president prior to the meeting.
-If the director is subsequently attends the particular meeting, or a resumption of the meeting after an adjournment, then the written vote will be ignored.
+52. Directors who are unable to attend a meeting may deliver their vote with respect to any particular resolution to be considered at a meeting in writing or by electronic mail to the president prior to the meeting.
+If the director subsequently attends the particular meeting, or a resumption of the meeting after an adjournment, then the written or electronic vote will be ignored.

-53. A resolution in writing, signed by all the directors and placed in the minutes of the directors, is as valid and effectual as if regularly passed at a meeting of directors.
-Such resolutions may be in one or more counterparts each signed by one or more directors which together shall be deemed to constitute one resolution in writing.
+53. A resolution in writing, signed or agreed to, as communicated to the president or secretary of the Society by electronic mail or other means, by all the directors and placed in the minutes of the directors, is as valid and effectual as if regularly passed at a meeting of directors.
+Such resolutions may be in one or more counterparts each signed or agreed to by one or more directors which together shall be deemed to constitute one resolution in writing.
 Such resolution shall be effective on the date stated therein.

 54. An act or proceeding of the directors is not invalid merely because there is less than the prescribed number of directors in office.